oat-sa/taohub-user-guide/User Guide 3.3/Items/creating-a-new-item.md

 **Time dependent:** Check the *[Time dependent](../appendix/glossary.md#time-dependent-item)* box if you wish the length of time a test-taker takes to complete the item to be recorded.
 This information will be used when the response is processed.

 **Language:** Select the language of your item from the drop-down menu.
 This will be used for the [Text-to-Speech](../appendix/glossary.md#test-to-speech) functionality.
 The default language is English.

-*Note: Items are 'locked' when you (or another user) are working on them.*

 <aside class="optional-extras">